mneudert/instream/README.md

   metadata: [ :application, :pid, :query_time, :response_status ]
 ```

-_Warning_: In order to log the `:pid` (provided by `:logger`) used to send the
-queries you need to have at least `elixir ~> 1.1.0`.
-Any earlier version will
-fail because the `String.Chars` protocol was not implemented for pids at that
-time.

 To prevent a query from logging you can pass an option to the execute call:

 ```elixir